Harrisonbro/contract/contract.md

 ## Introductions and Definitions
 This is an agreement between Mr. Harrison Brown ("I" or "me") and [Insert Company’s Name] ("you").

-The agreement will be in accordance with the following Terms and Conditions until an alternative is specifically agreed between the parties.
+This agreement will be in accordance with the following Terms and Conditions until an alternative is specifically agreed between the parties.

 ### Purpose of the Agreement
 The details of the agreement are that you are hiring me to [design and develop a website].